prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 #### Take advantage of the plugin renderer fields:

-The fields `name`, `version` and `data` from your plugin renderer are added to the bid request by the Prebid Mobile SDK and can be read by your Prebid Bidder Adapter in order to better handle ad requests from a plugin renderer taking into account its version and the additional values stored on the data field.
+The fields `name`, `version` and `data` from your plugin renderer are added to the bid request by the Prebid Mobile SDK and can be read by your Prebid Bidder Adapter in order to better handle ad requests from a plugin renderer taking into account its name, version and the additional values stored on the data field.

 The field `data` can be used as below or with a more complex data structure:
 ```kotlin